FAIRmat-NFDI/pynxtools-em/docs/tutorial/standalone.md

 ## What you will know at the end of this tutorial?

-You will have a basic understanding how to use pynxtools-apm for converting your atom probe data to a NeXus/HDF5 file.
+You will have a basic understanding how to use pynxtools-em for converting your electron microscopy data to a NeXus/HDF5 file.

 ## Steps